SHORT BIO OF THE DIRECTOR:

 - What were the production realities from casting through editing that you had to accommodate?
 How did you navigate those compromises or surprises and still end up with a cohesive film?

-- What was the hardest artistic choice you made in the making of the film, at any stage in production?
+- What was the hardest artistic choice you made in the making of a film, at any stage in production?

 - You are a collaborator.
 How have you discovered members of your team and how do you keep the relationship with them strong?